University of Pécs: Modern university

+In the meantime, the Faculty of Teacher Education was divided into the Faculty of Humanities and the Faculty of Natural Sciences.
+Pollack Mihály Technical College was merged with Janus Pannonius University in 1995.
+In 1996, the Faculty of Arts was established as the sixth organizational unit of the university.

+The University of Pécs was established in 2000 by the merger of the Janus Pannonius University, the Medical University of Pécs and the Gyula Illyés Teacher Training College in Szekszárd.

 In 2004 the Pollack Mihály Technical College transformed into a full-fledged university faculty under the name of Pollack Mihály Faculty of Engineering.
 In 2005 the Faculty of Adult Education and Human Resources Development is established as the tenth faculty of the university.
 The College of Health Sciences becomes a full-fledged university faculty under the name of Faculty of Health Sciences in 2006.
 The name of the Pollack Mihály Faculty of Engineering becomes Faculty of Engineering and Information Technology.
 In considering the merger of the Faculty of Adult Education and Human Resources Development and the Illyés Gyula Teacher Training College of Szekszárd the Faculty of Cultural Sciences, Education and Regional Development is formed.

 In 2015 the university had nine faculties.
 In 2016 the Faculty of Pharmacy was expected to be established, and as a result, the University of Pécs will once again, feature ten faculties.
-After World War I, when Hungary lost most of its territory, the university was re-established in 1923 from Elisabeth (Erzsébet) University which escaped from the city of Pozsony (Bratislava, presently the capital city of Slovakia).
-The Elisabeth University of Sciences had four faculties (Arts, Law, Medicine and Theology) with several outstanding professors teaching in the Medical School (Pál Heim, Béla Entz, Géza Mansfeld, just to mention a few of them).
-In 1951 the Medical School became a separate, independent institution under the name of the Medical University of Pécs.
-It underwent substantial infrastructural development in the 1960s and 1970s: the new clinical and basic science blocks were built during this period.
 Besides the general medicine program, training in dentistry and pharmacy were launched in 1973 and 2001.
 Meanwhile, the English Program in General Medicine was implemented in 1984, the first medical education program of its kind in Central Europe.
 A similar German Program was initiated in 2004.

-Science, research, and innovation

-The Szentágothai Research Centre of the University of Pécs is a research institute established on the basis of modern international science organizational and management normatives.
-The Technology Transfer Office has been at the disposal of researchers, students and business partners.